Heartworm Disease in Dogs: Prevention and Treatment

 The ideal treatment regimen.
 Merial (the makers of Immiticide) recommends giving doxycycline at normal doses for 30 days before starting treatment with Immiticide.
 However, a laboratory study done on wolbachia showed that intermittent treatment with antibiotics was more effective in depleting Wolbachia than continuous treatment.
 The study showed that stopping the doxycycline for 7 days actually kills more wolbachia than continuous treatment.
 The study was short term, and showed only that more wolbachia were killed after 14 days when doxy was given for 7 days and then stopped for 7 days than when it was given for the full 14 days, and that more wolbachia were destroyed after 21 days when doxy was given for 14 days and then stopped for 7 days than when it was given for the full 21 days.
 I would conclude, therefore, that you should stop the doxycycline for one week prior to beginning treatment with Immiticide, but I don't know whether it would be best to give doxy for 30 days followed by one week off, or for 21 days followed by one week off, or for 14 days followed by one week off, or possibly even to give it for two weeks, stop for one week, give it for another two weeks, and stop for another week before starting treatment with Immiticide.

-Doxycycline should also be given to dogs that are being treated with monthly Heartgard (slow kill method) or any type of alternative heartworm treatment method, as it will weaken the heartworms, prevent them from reproducing, and reduce the chance of adverse effects caused by the heartworm infection itself, and by the worms dying.
+Doxycycline should also be given to dogs that are being treated with the slow-kill method, using monthly Advantage Multi or Heartgard or any type of alternative heartworm treatment method, as it will weaken the heartworms, prevent them from reproducing, and reduce the chance of adverse effects caused by the heartworm infection itself, and by the worms dying.
 Wolbachia will repopulate over time, so the treatment with doxycycline should be repeated intermittently.
 A study on cattle infected with onchocerca volvulus (a filarial parasite similar to heartworms that cause a disease called River Blindness) showed that the Wolbachia repopulated within six months following short-term (two week) daily treatment with oxytetracycline.
 A combination of this short-term treatment with long-term intermittent treatment (double the dose, or 20 mg/kg, injected once a month for six months), eliminated 80% of the adult female worms as well as sustaining the depletion of Wolbachia.
 See this abstract for more information.
 In dogs, this might translate to giving doxy for two or three weeks at normal doses to start with, then repeating the treatment at twice the normal dose for one week out of each month as long as adult heartworms are present.
 The double dosage (10 mg/kg twice a day) is used to treat tick disease, so it is safe.

 Veterinarians may contact Merial, the manufacturer of Immiticide, for more information on this topic, if needed.